 The answer to this is that the pools of language are indeed products of the pools of thought, but they sometimes include orders that are different from those of the pools of thought.
 The latter point justifies seeing language and thought as separate forms of being.
 On the one hand, the pools of thought (the subjects) contain thought objects (ideas) that are not expressible in words; and on the other hand the pools of language sometimes contain verbal objects (language expressions) that thought pools do not and cannot contain.
-Let us take for example the verbal object "four-sided triangle."
+Let us take for example the verbal object ‟four-sided triangle.”
 This object exists in language (I have just written it here in words!), while the pools of thought do not and cannot contain an intersection of these two concepts.
 This point shows that language may offer a partition of the world that is different from that of thought, and that, in turn, corroborates the assumption that it constitutes a different form of being.

 Yet, facing the existence of such expressions we meet two interrelated problems, one from a metaphysical perspective, the other from a linguistic one.
-From the metaphysical perspective, I have already written above that any secondary order of the world comes in addition and subject to the first order, which is the first metaphysic stated in the first section.
-But this first metaphysic contains the law of non-contradiction, and so an expression like "four-sided triangle" cannot exist in it.
-From the linguistic perspective, some will claim that the expression "four-sided triangle" is meaningless, and therefore is not a part of language.
+From the metaphysical perspective, I have already written above that any secondary order of the world comes in addition and subject to the first order, which is the First Metaphysic stated in the first section.
+But this First Metaphysic contains the law of non-contradiction, and so an expression like ‟four-sided triangle” cannot exist in it.
+From the linguistic perspective, some will claim that the expression ‟four-sided triangle” is meaningless, and therefore is not a part of language.
 The solution for this problem is simple, and I will return to it after I have expounded some required terms.

 I said there are objects which exist in the sphere of language and do not exist in the spheres of thought and reality.
 This assertion evokes an interesting issue.
 In the Jewish tradition, probably following Greek or Arab sources, it is accepted to distinguish three levels of human activity: Thought, speech and deed (see for instance: Zohar vol. 3, p.
 83a; ibid, p.
 255b).
 Usually, thought is considered as the farthest from reality, speech as closer, and deed as part of reality proper.
 Now, according to our findings, that is not the case.
-The sphere of language – that is, speech – is the "wildest" one, and the sphere of thought is more "restrained" than it.
-"Paper endures all," goes the folk saying, while thought (as Hume has already taught us) does not endure at all.
-"Four-sided triangle" is something one can say and write, but not think.
+The sphere of language – that is, speech – is the ‟wildest” one, and the sphere of thought is more ‟restrained” than it. ‟Paper endures all,” goes the folk saying, while thought (as Hume has already taught us) does not endure at all. ‟Four-sided triangle” is something one can say and write, but not think.
 In this respect, language is the sphere farthest from reality.
 Nevertheless, the intent of the traditional thesis is clear, and even justifiable in another respect: Thought remains entirely within the subject, i.e. in a form of being completely different from reality, while language is made of representative objects which exist in reality: Voices (utterances), sights (letters),etc.